 You might not notice a nodular melanoma since these cancers don’t follow the usual warning signs of melanomas.

 You’ve probably heard that you should look out for moles that have:

 But nodular melanomas are different.
 They don’t fit those guidelines.
 They usually appear as a round black bump.
 They can also be blue, gray, red, or white.
 And it’s rare, but about 5% of the time, they don’t have an unusual color.
 They can be pink, tan, or flesh-toned.
 The melanoma is often solid in color with even borders.

 One main cause is the UV light from the daylight and tanning beds.
 Their rays can harm the skin’s DNA.
 This damage can happen over many years or even decades.
-But not all nodular melanomas are caused by UV rays.
+But not all nodular melanomas are directly caused by UV rays.
 Although it’s less common, they can also develop on parts of your body that aren’t exposed to the sun.

-When the DNA in skin cells become damaged, new cells can grow out of control.
+When the DNA in skin cells becomes damaged, new cells can grow out of control.
 This can lead to melanoma.
 Experts aren’t exactly sure what causes this DNA damage and how it brings on cancer.
 It’s probably due to a mix of your genes, lifestyle habits, and UV exposure.

 Melanomas develop in the cells that give your skin its color.
 Most of the time, they spread slowly in your skin’s top layer.
 But in nodular melanoma, the cancer grows downward.
 It can get into tissues, bones, and lymph nodes within weeks or months.
 That’s when the cancer is harder to treat.

 Anyone can develop nodular melanoma.
 But it’s more common in men than women.
 The disease is most often found in men ages 50 and older.

 You’re more likely to get the cancer if you have one or more of the following: